 Once shelter has been created, water should be next on your mind.
 Even though you may have a day or more before dehydration sets in, it’s best to establish a water source long before it is medically necessary.

 If you are in an area with a ready supply of fresh water, you are in luck.
 You will not have to worry much about this leg of the survival triangle.

-- Always try to take water as close to the source as possible.
+1. Always try to take water as close to the source as possible.
 By drinking from the point of origin, you can eliminate the possibility of contaminants being introduced.

-- Avoid standing water if possible.
+2. Avoid standing water if possible.
 The faster the water is moving, the better.
 Again, this leads to less contaminants being present.

 If you have the means to start a fire, and a container to boil the water, you should take every precaution and purify your water.

 Not drinking any water for a week will most likely kill you.
 Given the options, warding off total dehydration is most likely worth the risk.

 Most water borne pathogens do not act immediately.
 Many take several days to cause illness.
 Hopefully, you are rescued before any effects of bad water are felt.
 If you cannot find a water source, don’t panic.
 There are many ways to pull water from the wilderness.

 Bamboo often contains water inside its canes and the leaves and new shoots can be chewed to extract water.
 Many vines also contain water, although you will need a cutting tool to take advantage of this feature.

-- Rain Catchment.
+Rain Catchment.
 If it rains, attempt to create a catchment using large leaves or concave rocks.

 Food Sources in the Wild

 It will put you in a better mood and give you energy for other tasks.
 Here are a few wild edibles that foraging around your area may uncover.

 - Salmon Berries